 InVision’s report looked beautiful, too.
 That might sound superficial, but if you’re going to talk about the value of design, show, don’t tell.
 You wouldn’t expect a report on the value of accounting to have mistakes in the calculations, after all.

 I’ll be interviewing Leah Buley and Aaron Walter for the new season of Fjord’s Fika podcast that has been on hiatus way too long.
+Actually I ended up interviewing them both for my Power of Ten podcast, since Fjord decided to discontinue Fika.
+It’s a great episode.

 This was the second part of this week’s Doctor’s Note, my newsletter on all sorts containing a mix of longer form essays and short musing on design, innovation, culture, technology and society.
 Sign up to get it early (and in one piece).